 “Prospect Mountain Campground is a great family campground.
 It had 2 decent shower facilities which were always clean.
 Staff is amazing and awesome.
 The 4th of July weekend and all the activities made it a very memorable time.” – Juan, Google review

-At Cape Cod Campresort & Cabins, “camping and glamour combine” to give guests one of the most relaxing and enjoyable vacations they can experience in Massachusetts.
+At Cape Cod RV Resort, “camping and glamour combine” to give guests one of the most relaxing and enjoyable vacations they can experience in Massachusetts.
 The Cape Cod based facility is set in a popular tourist region which is also located near famous destinations such as Martha’s Vineyard and Nantucket Ferries.
 Other must-visit attractions within the vicinity of this campresort include Heritage Museums & Gardens, Nobska Lighthouse, and Cape Cod Winery.

-“Staff super helpful with planning site seeing and directions getting to attractions.
-Camp site very clean.
-Restrooms and showers spacious and very clean.
-Easy in and out with trailer.
+“Staff is super helpful with planning site-seeing and directions getting to attractions.
+Campsite very clean.
+Restrooms and showers are spacious and very clean.
+Easy in and out with a trailer.
 Would recommend staying here.” – Andrea, Google review

 You’ll find Peters Pond RV Resort located in the historic city of Sandwich, part of Barnstable County.
 It’s also surrounded by the popular tourist haven of Cape Cod, which is a must-visit region for any RVer traveling through Massachusetts!
 This all-age resort is open from April 15 – October 15.